apache/nuttx/configs/launchxl-cc1310/README.txt

 Status
 ======

-  2019-12-03:  Fragmentary board support in place.
+  2019-01-21:  Fragmentary board support in place.
 The initial intent
-    of this board support is simply to assist in the CC13xx architecture development.
+    of this board support is simply to assist in the CC13x0 architecture development.
 Serious board development will occur later.
+At present, the CC13x0 does not even compile error-free.

 Serial Console
 ==============